PEZ/pez.github.io/_posts/2020-08-29-Using-Hugo-with-Pandoc-on-Vercel.md

 unsafe = true
 ```

+(I dare using unsafe html settings, because I control all text being published on the site, bit thanks for your concerns! 😍)

 There is one more litte bit of advice I might give you.
 From what I understand there is no way to instruct Vercel to use different build commands for different branch deploys.
 This makes it a bit scary to change it, while experimenting with deploying build scripts and see if they work on a remote machine out there.
 What I did was to first change the build command in Vercel to `sh vercel-build.sh`.
 Then I deployed a `vercel-build.sh` containing only:

 ```sh
 npm run build
 ```

 And deployed that on `master`.
 Then I could experiment on a development branch, and merge back once things where working.
-(Which took me a while, as I've already said, but that hopefully now will take you less time. 😀)
+(Which took me a while, as I've already said, but that hopefully now will take you less time. ♥️)